wwpdb-dictionaries/mmcif_ddl/docs/ext-secondary-condition.md

     id2   "_entity_poly_seq.num"
 ```

 The values for _category_secondary_key.key_id can be anything as long as it is comprised of a single word.
 The values for _category_secondary_key.item_name must correspond to the name of an item that is present in the category of interest.
 The values for both of these items must be present; missing or inapplicable values are not allowed.
-In the case of the example above, two secondary key combinations will be created.
+In the case of the example above, two secondary keys will be created.
 The first one, indicated by "id1", will contain combinations of values for the "_entity_poly_seq.entity_id" and "_entity_poly_seq.num" items.
 The second one (indicated by "id2) will contain combinations of values for "_entity_poly_seq.mon_id" and "_entity_poly_seq.num".

 ### Enforcement of Secondary Keys
 When defining and checking for secondary keys in a Cif file using dictionary-related tools, a pair is created containing the key_id item and the item_name item for each row of the loop.
 From this, item_name values are separated into vectors based on their key_id so that a given vector contains a list of all item names that were paired with the same key_id.
 A map containing all of the vectors is created and iterated through.
 For each vector in the map, the values of the category table are checked row by row based on the columns associated with each item_name in the vector.
 If the combination of all values in a row is unique, the secondary key is valid.

 Unknown values are allowed in item_name columns as long as the combination of all secondary keys is unique.
 Inapplicable values are treated as unknown values, so if two rows have identical values for all item_name columns save for one row having a "?" and the other having a "." in the same column, the rows are treated as duplicates.

+The checking and validating of secondary keys performed by the CifCheck executable can be disabled by using the -disableSecKeyChecks flag.

 #### Example 1 for key_id "id1"
 Below is a representation of the entity_poly_seq category table